Positive change: restructuring and process management.

 If you are in an unproductive cycle, it can be difficult to break.
-A restructuring can give you the chance to have a real look at how you manage processes and retain knowledge across the business.
+A restructure can give you the chance to have a real look at how you manage processes and retain knowledge across the business.

-Making people part of the process.
+Make people part of the process.

 No matter how well prepared you are, restructuring is disruptive.
-Changing roles, changing departments, new and improved ways of working – it’s all positive for the business but it can be scary for your people.
+Changing roles, changing departments, new and improved ways of working – it’s all positive for the business, but it can be scary for your people.